 6. Life is but a Test Match

-Test cricket has the longest match duration and is considered the game’s highest standard.
-Each team plays a four-inning match, which may last up to five days.
+Test cricket has the longest match duration and is the game’s highest standard.
+Each team plays a four-inning match that may last up to five days.
 This game is all about staying in the game!

 Life, in the long run, is nothing but a test match!
-When you need to play every ball, you don’t need to hop at every opportunity.
+You don’t need to hop at every opportunity when you need to play every ball.
 But you must choose your balls cautiously and catch your opportunities strategically.

 It’s not about scoring fast but about lasting till the last.